 This need also will be driven by federal law: Schools today are legally mandated to both develop and deploy an individualized education program for all special needs students; this is required to the Individuals with Disabilities Education Act.
 Special education teachers are a vital component of classrooms today.

 Professionals with a special education background may also work in other fields, including in rehabilitation, special education testing, special education specialists who focus on one student at a time, and educational diagnostician.
+Jump to all Masters in Education Programs or see an entire list of graduate degree programs online.

 To be admitted into a master’s in special education program, you will need to meet strict requirements, such as: